Histoire de MAB

 MAB Model A Type 2

-The .25 caliber Model B (Modèle B) was externally a close copy of the Walther Model 9, with a fixed barrel, an open-top slide, and a barbell-shaped takedown mechanism at the rear of the slide, though the internal lockwork of the Model B was almost identical to that of the Type 2 Model A, and differed considerably from the Walther.
-The Model B was slightly larger and heavier than the Walther Model 9, but 12mm shorter than the Model A and 75 grams lighter.
-The magazine held 6 rounds.
-The Model B was made from 1932 to 1949.
-As best I can tell, they were only exported to the United States. for a very short time after WWII--the Model B is quite scarce in the U.S.
+The .25 caliber Model B (Modèle B) is externally a close copy of the Walther Model 9, with a fixed barrel, an open-top slide, a top-mounted spring-steel extractor, and a magazine safety.
+The connector bar, disconnector, and manual safety of the Model B are almost identical to those of the Type 2 Model A, and differ considerably from the Walther internals.
+Takedown of the Model B is accomplished via a catch at the rear, which slides down to allow removal of the striker, striker spring, and the backstop to the striker.
+This in turn allows the slide to be drawn back, lifted up, and eased off the front of the gun.
+The Model B is slightly larger and heavier than the Walther Model 9, but 12mm shorter than the Model A and 75 grams lighter.
+The magazine holds six rounds.
+The Model B was made from 1932 to 1949, but was still being exported from existing stock as late as 1957.
+It is relatively scarce in the U.S.

 Top: Model D